 On June 4th, 1848 Dr. William Fulford was loading a charge into a canon when it prematurely discharged, shattering Dr. Fulford’s wrists.
 Dr. Pegley was one of the physicians treating Dr. Fulford’s injuries (one arm was amputated).

 Dr. Pegley married Violet Woods.
-She was born in Essex County in 1822.
+She was born in Sandwich, (Essex County) in 1822.
 Dr. and Mrs. Pegley had 4 children, Florence Pegley was born in 1852, a son was born in June of 1854 and died at birth, Elizabeth Woods Pegley was born in 1856 and Robert Edward Pegley was born in 1861.
 Dr. and Mrs. Pegley had a large estate on Head Street West in Chatham.
 In 1860 Dr. Pegley purchased the drug store owned by Dr.’s Donnelly and Askin.

 Dr. Pegley advertised in a number of business directory’s of the time, including the 1851 Chatham Directory, the 1866-1867 Kent, Lambton and Essex Counties Directory and Gazetteer and the 1870-1871 Kent and Essex County Sutherlands Gazetteer Business Directory.